Summary and goals of the Poland-Slovakia (1-2) of the European Championship

 Gazprom Arena.
 34,000 viewers.

 Mak’s goal, aided by Szczesny, certified Slovak superiority in the first 45 minutes.
-The Poles drew almost without wanting to as soon as the second half started, but Krychowiak’s expulsion penalized them.
+The Poles drew almost unintentionally as soon as the second half started, but Krychowiak’s expulsion penalized them.
 Shortly after, while Lewandowski napped, andhe magnificent Inter Milan center-back Skriniar scored the winning goal.

 The Slovaks celebrated the victory as if it were a final.
 Thus, Slovakia became the provisional leader of Group E, in which Spaniards and Swedes will then play.

-In a demonstration that he has found no substitute guarantees for the injured Milic and Piatek, Paulo Sousa started with only one forward, Lewandowski.
+In a demonstration that he has not found any substitute guarantees for the injured Milic and Piatek, Paulo Sousa started with only one forward, Lewandowski.

 Meanwhile, Slovakia, true to its style, came out, on paper, without strikers and with a heavily populated midfield.
-Apparently, the objective was to tie the party, but appearances are deceptive.
+Apparently, the objective was to lock the party, but appearances are deceptive.

 From the opening whistle, the ball was Polish, but Slovak chances.
 Stefan Tarkovic’s pupils closed the wings and in the center it was impossible.
 The Bayern Munich bomber did not receive any balls.